 Attention masking at the sample level follows the standard PFN protocol: training (context) samples attend to all other training samples, and test (query) samples attend only to training samples.
 Thus, information can flow from train to test but not from test to train or between test samples.
 Feature-level attention within a sample is unmasked.

 \paragraph{Graph adapters}

-To inject graph structure information without disrupting the LimiX's tokenization, we add a message-passing adapter that implements scaled dot product attention between neighboring nodes to the end of every LimiX transformer block (see Figure~\ref{fig:graphpfn} for an illustration).
+To inject graph structure information without disrupting LimiX's tokenization, we add a message-passing adapter that implements scaled dot product attention between neighboring nodes at the end of every LimiX transformer block (see Figure~\ref{fig:graphpfn} for an illustration).
 Note that we use the scaled dot product attention that is identical to the original Transformer attention \citep{vaswani2017attention} except for being restricted to 1-hop graph neighborhoods.
 Intuitively, our message-passing adapter performs a second, graph-structure-aware round of sample-level attention: tokens may exchange information only along the observed edges.
 In contrast to the global sample-level attention of LimiX (which is masked by the PFN protocol), the graph adapter is masked by the adjacency and therefore routes information locally, from each node to its neighbors.
 Because we keep the per-feature token representation intact, the adapter runs over the sample axis for each feature token independently, using the same graph mask across features.

-This design complements the global PFN-style attention by adding a local channel that is common in graph learning.
+This design complements the global PFN-style attention by adding a local graph-structure-based message-passing channel that is common in graph machine learning.
 We process the entire graph jointly and the graph adapter allows bidirectional exchange between labeled and unlabeled nodes along edges.
 Similar to the classic GNNs, these message-passing layers allow the model to capture complex graph dependencies that cannot be captured by hand-crafted features.

-Each adapter is implemented as a sparse, multi-head attention module with the adjacency as its mask (two nodes attend if and only if an edge connects them).
+Each adapter is implemented as a sparse, multi-head attention module with the adjacency as its mask, where two nodes attend to each other if and only if an edge connects them.
 Similar to other attention modules, it is followed by a feed-forward network independently applied to each token.
-Both FFN and message-passing layer are wrapped with residual connections~\citep{he2016deep} and layer normalization~\citep{ba2016layer}, mirroring the structure of the LimiX blocks for stable optimization.
+Both the FFN and the message-passing layer are wrapped with residual connections~\citep{he2016deep} and layer normalization~\citep{ba2016layer}, mirroring the structure of the LimiX blocks for stable optimization.